robertjprior/files-to-prompt/README.md

 ```bash
 files-to-prompt path/to/file_or_directory [path/to/another/file_or_directory ...]
 ```
+OR
+'''bash
+files-to-prompt **/*.py -o output_llm.txt'''
+- this will do all .py files in folders (so only 2 layers deep)

 This will output the contents of every file, with each file preceded by its relative path and separated by `---`.